 This resource provides guidance on performing a probation search and finding parole information for Californians.

-How To Execute a California Probation Search (Free)
+How To Execute a California Probation Search for Free

 For information about a non-incarcerated individual, conduct a public records search with the Department of Justice.
 You can make this type of request by visiting the California Department of Corrections and Rehabilitation (CDCR) Public Records Portal and entering information about the offender.